Free Zone company in Dubai · How to choose

 01 Budget

 Affordable packages in free zones such as Ajman Free Zone, UAQ FTZ or SPC.
-Basic licence, flexi-desk and 0–1 visas included.
+Basic licence, flexi desk and 0 to 1 visas included.
 Ideal for small operations.

 02 Mid-range

-Popular free zones: IFZA, Meydan, RAKEZ, SPC, SAIF.
+Popular free zones: IFZA, Meydan, RAKEZ, Innovation City.
 Multi-visa packages, combined activities and better infrastructure.
 Optimal value for money.

 03 Premium